Spiny Monster Pleco (L160)

 Water Quality: Enormous biological load (huge protein and fecal waste).
 Essential an industrial filtration (large Sump with porous sponges and massive biomedia) and 50% changes of warm water on a weekly basis.

-Compatibility and Tankmates: Abyssal companion for large Central American cichlids, large pacus (Colossoma), or Datnioides.
+Compatibility and Cohabitation: Abyssal companion for large Central American cichlids, large pacus (Colossoma), or Datnioides.
 Alone it acts as a perfect benthic waste predator.
 WARNING: can injure and tear apart slowed or sick fish.

 Risks and Diseases: Unscratchable fish, but its quills act as a death trap in nets or cloth baskets often causing very serious injuries in the attempt to free it.
 Always handle it using sturdy plastic containers.